namisoft/namisoft/README.md

 - 👋 Hi, I’m @namisoft
 - 👀 I’m interested in coding/system designing and crypto trading
 - 💞️ I’m looking to collaborate on blockchain projects
-- 📫 How to reach me: tuanvd@gmail.com
+- 📫 How to reach me: send message to tuanvd@gmail.com

 <!---
 namisoft/namisoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.